 The recipient organism of this dossier MT663 is the host of the medicinal peptide production plasmid.
 The recipient strain was developed from QPS strains of S. cerevisiae through a series of classical genetic crosses and a few genetic modifications.
-Relative to the QPS progenitors, the steps of genetic modification have only affected one trait in the recipient; i.e, the ability to synthesize the enzyme triose phosphate isomerase has been deleted.
-In order to produce the recipient strain MT663, rDNA techniques were used to inactivate the natural S. cerevisiae gene for its triose phosphate isomerase (TP11).
-This inactivation was achieved by placing the yeast LEU2 gene within the DNA of TP11.
+Relative to the QPS progenitors, the steps of genetic modification have only affected one trait in the recipient; i.e, the ability to synthesize the enzyme triose phosphate isomerase has been removed.
+To do this, rDNA techniques were used to inactivate the natural S. cerevisiae gene for its triose phosphate isomerase (TPI1).
+The inactivation was achieved by placing the yeast LEU2 gene within the DNA of TPI1.